Skip to main content

 Enjoying a fruity cocktail or iced cold beer by the pool is one of the best parts about vacation!
 It can be one of the most costly parts, too.

-If you're looking to stretch your vacation budget as far as possible, you'll want to exhibit some self control when it comes to alcoholic beverages.
+If you're looking to stretch your vacation budget as far as possible, you'll want to exhibit some self-control when it comes to alcoholic beverages.

 Drink packages aren't cheap, and sometimes, they can be more than the base cruise fare!
-If you're buying each drink a la carte, it's easy to get carried away and no notice how much you've spent until you receive the final bill, especially when a single cocktail can cost $10 or more.
+If you're buying each drink a la carte, it's easy to get carried away and not notice how much you've spent until you receive the final bill, especially when a single cocktail can cost $10 or more.

 Additionally, consider drinking while in port.
-I was recently in St. Maarten and spent $9, including tax and tip, on a frozen beverage at a bar within eyeshot of the ship; I know this would've costed about double onboard!
+I was recently in St. Maarten and spent $9, including tax and tip, on a frozen beverage at a bar within eyeshot of the ship; I know this would've cost about double onboard!

 Avoid photographers

-There's no denying that photographs are a great, cost effective way to remember your vacation!
+There's no denying that photographs are a great, cost-effective way to remember your vacation!

 Photos captured by the cruise line, however, are not cheap.
 One alone can cost you nearly $20.
 Rather than paying for photos, let someone borrow your phone and take one of you!